ajmalhasan/file-format-management/README.md

 File-Format-Management

-This is sample project to show how Aspose API's can help in document processing/conversion in difference file formats.
+This is sample project to show how Aspose APIs can help in document processing/conversion in difference file formats.
 This application shows reports against different queries and displays the reports in Excel, PDF, HTML and PNG formats.

-For this sample project I have used Aspose Cell component API for JAVA.
-For programmers guide you can visit following link.
+For this sample project I have used Aspose.Cells for JAVA.
+For programmers guide you, can visit following link:

 http://www.aspose.com/docs/display/cellsjava/Programmers+Guide

-You can download evaluation API's from following URLs.
+You can download evaluation APIs from following URLs:

 http://www.aspose.com/community/files/default.aspx

 USAGE:

-When the application is run it shows four options as radio button group i.e
+When the application is run it shows four options as radio button group i.e.

     Search All Employees.
-    Search All Department.
+    Search All Departments.
     Search By Employee.
     Search By Department.